Northampton Historic Preservation Society

 The Northampton Historic Preservation Society offered a “Lecture on the Lawn at Chatham” on October 13th.
 Chatham, a stately Federal-style house located on Church Creek, is celebrating its 200th birthday.
 Surrounded by almost 300 acres of land protected in The Virginia Land Trust, it was originally part of a land patent granted in 1640 and has been the home of only five families.
 Built by Brigadier General Pitts in 1818, a prominent citizen of Northampton County, it was attached to an earlier structure that now serves as a kitchen.
+The house features a Federal-style, barrel-vault brick porch with limestone steps built on the footprint of an earlier porch.
+The ruin of the Quarters Kitchen now shelters a kitchen garden that is enclosed by old fencing and boxwood.
+Restoration began by the Wehner family in 1979, and a winery completes the property which has been a working farm for four centuries.

 Pear Valley, located in Wilsonia Neck, is one of the most studied buildings in Virginia.
 In October, Dr. Bernie Herman, noted author and the George B. Tindall Professor of Southern Studies at University of North Carolina in Chapel Hill gave his unique perspective about its construction and the culture of the people who lived there.
 Recent dating methods indicate Pear Valley was built around 1740.
 The 20-by-16-foot structure is a one-room, open or hall-plan house with a loft that was eventually subdivided into two rooms.
 The descendants of the original owner lived in Pear Valley for almost 200 years.
 Pear Valley was placed on the National Register of Historic Places in 1969 and became a National Historic Landmark in 2013.
-When designated as a National Historic Landmark it became one of only 2,596 landmarks in the entire U.S., 121 in Virginia, and two in Northampton County.
+Dr. Bernie Herman’s books include Architecture and Rural Life in Central Delaware 1700-1900, The Stolen House, and Town House: Architecture and Material Life in the Early American City, 1760-1830 — each awarded the Abbott Lowell Cummings Award as the best book on North American vernacular architecture.
+Dr. Herman specializes in historical architecture and material culture.

 Lebanon - Lecture on the Lawn - September 2018